kriskowal/uncommonjs/modules/specification.md

     guarantee that all modules are loaded before they're required.
     String literals are discoverable before execution by scanning the text.
-The module identified by ``require.main`` is guaranteed to have been loaded axiomatically, so it is a reasonable exception.*
+The module identified by ``require.main`` is guaranteed to have been loaded axiomatically, so it is a reasonable exception.
+If you need to load a module identified by a variable or expression, use ``require.async``.*
 1. For interoperability with loaders that support the following cases, modules must call ``define`` in their first and only module scope statement.